Apartment living room ideas - 10 ways to make a small space more beautiful

 4. Opt for wide plank wooden flooring

 When designing in a smaller space, many forget the impact the floor type has on the eye.
 When laying wooden flooring, choose wider planks and longer lengths.
 Another fitting option is to lay the planks diagonally to the room.
 Upon entering this will trick the eye into thinking the room is bigger than it is.
+This is particularly useful if you've pushed a living room sectional against the wall, really showing off a large surface area of floor.

 If you are laying tiles, also select larger scale varieties which again give the illusion that the room expands further than it does.
 Lastly, if you want to add color to the walls, choose lighter-toned wood varieties to ensure the room feels bright and airy, another must for a compact living area.